beaubreedlove/FantasyFootball/rules.md

         1. League fee is $200.
         1. Trades are allowed and the trade deadline will be the Saturday of week 12.
         1. Anything can be objected and a majority vote will determine the outcome.
         1. Rules changes in season require a unanimous vote.
-For future seasons, they require a majorityvote and Comissioner approval.
+For future seasons, they require a majority vote and Comissioner approval.
         1. People who make the playoffs win at least $50 with 1st through 3rd winning $1,000, $500, and $250.
         1. The teams to score 1st and 2nd place in the regular season will win $100 and $50.
         1. The team who scores the most points wins $150.